Sender Domains and Email Authentication

 7. Send a real test email to Gmail, Outlook, or another inbox where you can inspect the original message headers.

-8. Confirm that DKIM passes with your domain, or SPF passes with your return-path domain, and that at least one of them aligns with the From domain.
+8. Inspect the test message headers.
+Confirm that DKIM passes with your domain, or SPF passes with your return-path domain, and that at least one passing method aligns with the From domain.

 9. Use that same sender domain consistently in Mailrith broadcasts, sequences, and automations.

 - Use a domain or subdomain you control for serious sending.
-Avoid free personal inbox domains for campaigns.
+Do not use free personal inbox domains for campaigns.

-- The visible From domain is what DMARC protects.
-This is the domain that must match SPF or DKIM alignment.
+- DMARC protects the visible From domain.
+That domain must match the domain used for SPF alignment or DKIM alignment.

-- The DKIM `d=` domain should normally be your domain or a subdomain of your domain.
+- The DKIM `d=` domain should usually be your domain or a subdomain of your domain.

-- The return-path domain should be your domain or a subdomain if you want SPF to help DMARC alignment.
+- The return-path domain should be your domain or a subdomain of your domain if you want SPF to help DMARC alignment.

-- Set up your email delivery service's DNS records before sending campaigns.
-Do not wait until the campaign is ready to discover the sender is not verified.
+- Set up your email delivery service's DNS records before you send campaigns.
+Do not wait until the campaign is ready and then discover that the sender domain is not verified.

-- Keep the same sender domain for the same subscriber group whenever possible.
+- Use the same sender domain for the same subscriber group whenever possible.

-- Do not assume an email delivery connection is fully ready until SPF, DKIM, DMARC, and alignment pass in a real test message.
+- Do not treat an email delivery connection as fully ready until SPF, DKIM, DMARC, and alignment pass in a real test message.

 - Use a subdomain such as `mail.example.com` or `updates.example.com` when you want marketing mail separated from day-to-day employee email.